 Two Domains, Two Users - joe @ domain1.com & joe @ domain2.com - How?

 It is well known that Exchange can handle more than one domain.
-This is achieved by simply adding the extra domain to the recipient policy (Exchange 2003) or Accepted Domains and then Email Address Policy (Exchange 2007)
+This is achieved by simply adding the extra domain to Accepted Domains and then Email Address Policy.

 However where the problems come in is having two users (in this example both called Joe) who want joe@their domain.

-If their username (on the WINDOWS domain) is joe, then Recipient Update Services (RUS) will automatically stamp joe@domain1 and joe@domain2 to the account.
+If their username (on the WINDOWS domain) is joe, then the Email Address Policy will automatically stamp joe@domain1 and joe@domain2 to the account.

 First thing to worry about is Active Directory account creation.